io-fault/python/time/documentation/project.rst

  :dfn:`Localization`
   Referring to the process of localizing a timestamp to a particular time zone.
-Given a UTC timestamp, a localized version of the timestamp would be the timestamp adjusted by the offset identified by the specified :py:class:`rhythm.libzone.Zone`.
+Given a UTC timestamp, a localized version of the timestamp would be the timestamp adjusted by the offset identified by the specified :py:class:`.rhythm.libzone.Zone`.
-  :py:meth:`rhythm.libzone.Zone.localize`.
+  :py:meth:`.rhythm.libzone.Zone.localize`.

  :dfn:`Normalization`
   Referring the process of normalizing a localized timestamp to a particular time zone.
   Given a localized timestamp, a normalized version of the timestamp would be the timestamp adjusted to UTC and then localized.
 Normalization should be used when representing timestamps whose localized version has been manipulated.
-  :py:meth:`rhythm.libzone.Zone.normalize`.
+  :py:meth:`.rhythm.libzone.Zone.normalize`.

  :dfn:`Term`
   Internal to rhythm: a core unit.
-Units are associated as "like" terms by :py:class:`rhythm.libunit.Context` instances.
+Units are associated as "like" terms by :py:class:`.rhythm.libunit.Context` instances.
   In the default context, there are only two terms: days and months.

  :dfn:`Bridge`